fortio/fortio/README.md

   -qps float
         Queries Per Seconds or 0 for no wait/max qps (default 8) -quiet
-        Quiet mode: sets the loglevel to Error and reduces the output.
+        Quiet mode, sets loglevel to Error (quietly) to reduces the output -r float
-  -r float
         Resolution of the histogram lowest buckets in seconds (default 0.001) -redirect-port port